 Workouts and Bankruptcy

 We represent our financial services clients in their efforts to collect their loans in default and enforce their collateral security, as well as in their efforts to restructure and otherwise work their way out of problem credits.
 We often advise clients on lender liability issues and the sensitive judgments that must be made to avoid liability on the one hand and write-offs resulting from an overly cautious approach on the other.
 We have conducted non-bankruptcy asset liquidations on behalf of secured lenders in many states.

-Pepper Hamilton LLP is experienced at helping banks, credit card companies and other financial institutions protect and maximize the value of their business methods, trade secrets, trademarks, copyrights and other intellectual property.
+We are experienced at helping banks, credit card companies and other financial institutions protect and maximize the value of their business methods, trade secrets, trademarks, copyrights and other intellectual property.